A Levels: CCD Minimum

 One optional module from a range including modules in Business and Science

-You will be taught at Aston University by both Aston University staff involved in research and by staff from Birmingham Metropolitan College.
-As for a University degree, you can expect to attend lectures and seminars which support your independent study.
+You will have the best of both worlds - you will be taught at Aston University by both Aston University staff involved in research and by staff from Birmingham Metropolitan College.
+As with a University degree, you can expect to attend lectures and seminars which support your independent study.
 You will be assessed by a variety of methods including written coursework, exams and presentations.